josephtey/AmplifyWorkshop/README.md

    amplify push
    ```

-   This might take a while.
+   While you are waiting, think about what you just did.
+You set up an API, a Lambda function, edited the Lambda function, and just pushed it to the cloud.

+   After the process is finished, let's see how this looks in the Amazon Console.

+   1. Open the AWS console: https://console.aws.amazon.com/console/home
+   2. Search up 'Lambda' in the main catalog search bar, and click the first option.
+   3. Click on `infoFunction-dev`, and view the code of the function by scrolling down to `Function Code`.
+This is the Lambda function that you just pushed up to       the cloud.
+   4. Click on `Services` at the top, and search for `API Gateway`, and click on `mainAPI`.
+This is the API Gateway you just pushed to the Cloud.
+Notice the 'info' resource that you have just created.

-5. While we are waiting, let's connect our website to the API Gateway to get the about information.
+5. Connect our website to the API Gateway to get the about information.

-   Open the file `src/api/db.js`
+   Open the file `src/api/db.js` - this file is responsible for retrieving and sendinng data to our API.

    To connect to the API, we need to import a module provided by Amplify.
 Add this to the top of your file: